GLib.KeyFile

 (str, length: int)

-Note that this function never reports an error, so it is safe to pass None as error.
+Note that this function never reports an error.

 New in version 2.6.